Chymyst/chymyst-core/docs/chymyst-core.md

 Note that `f` is not consumed at this RS; we will need to write another RS where `f` will be consumed.

 It is perfectly acceptable for a reaction to emit a molecule such as `f` that is not consumed by any reaction in this RS.
-However, if we forget to write any _other_ RS that consumes `f`, it will be a runtime error to emit `f`.
+However, if we forget to write any _other_ RS that consumes `f`, it will be a run-time error to emit `f`.

-As a warning, note that in the present example the molecule `f` will be emitted only if `x == 1` (and it is impossible to determine at compile time whether `x == 1` will be true at runtime).
+As a warning, note that in the present example the molecule `f` will be emitted only if `x == 1` (and it is impossible to determine at compile time whether `x == 1` will be true at run time).
-So, if we forget to write an RS to which `f` is bound, it will be not necessarily easy to detect the error at runtime!
+So, if we forget to write an RS to which `f` is bound, it will be not necessarily easy to detect the error at run time!

 An important requirement for reaction sites is that any given molecule must be bound to one and only one reaction site.
-It is a runtime error to write reactions consuming the same molecule in different reaction sites.
+It is a run-time error to write reactions consuming the same molecule in different reaction sites.

 An example of this error would be writing the previous RS as two separate ones: